cpsolver/open-street-map-processing/README.md

 perl osm_processing_do_all.pl

-Unless you have edited this Perl script to run just a part of it, this script will run 24 hours a day for a week or more!
+Unless you have edited this Perl script to run just a part of it, this script might run 24 hours a day for a week or more!
 So make sure you carefully followed the instructions in Step 4.

+None of the Perl scripts require any other software.
+Only the Perl interpreter is needed, and it comes pre-installed in most Linux operating systems.

 <b>Step 6</b>: Periodically monitor progress to verify that the processing is getting the information you want or expect.
 To do this monitoring, watch the sizes of the files being created, and perhaps sometimes copy the file <i>output_log_all_processing.txt</i> and view its contents.